nelo-dev/vkutils/README.md

 ## ⬇️ Installation
 Just include the **vkutils.c** & **vkutils.h** files from the src/ folder in your project.
 Remember to also compile the **vkutils.c** along the other files.

+## Quick Start
+To quickly get something draw into the window, a VkuContext and VkuPresenter have to be created.
+A VkuPresenter has to be created right after VkuContext, because it may reinitializes the Vulkan objects to work with the window.
+'''c
+VkuContextCreateInfo contextCreateInfo = {
+    .enableValidation = VK_TRUE,
+    .applicationName = "VkuTest",
+    .applicationVersion = VK_MAKE_VERSION(1, 0, 0),
+    .usage = VKU_CONTEXT_USAGE_PRESENTATION};

+VkuContext context = vkuCreateContext(&contextCreateInfo);

+VkuPresenterCreateInfo presenterCreateInfo = {
+    .context = context,
+    .width = 1152,
+    .height = 720,
+    .windowTitle = "VkuTest",
+    .windowIconPath = "./resources/icon.png",
+    .presentMode = VK_PRESENT_MODE_FIFO_KHR,
+    .framesInFlight = 2,
+};

+VkuPresenter presenter = vkuCreatePresenter(&presenterCreateInfo);

+// Creation of other Vku objects and renderloop

+vkuDestroyPresenter(presenter);
+vkuDestroyContext(context);
+'''

+## Examples
+Examples can be found at the **run/** folder along some shaders.
+These examples demonstrate basic and advanced usage of **VkUtils**.

 ## ⚠️ Considerations & Warnings
 - This library is not professional or excessively tested.
 - Im not a native english speaker, so there can be spelling mistakes.